Nevoid basal-cell carcinoma syndrome: Treatment

+Proper sun protection is extremely important for patients with suspected and confirmed diagnoses of NBCCS.
+Patients and their families should monitor for signs of NBCCS, including developmental delays, abnormal skin lesions, and odontogenic keratocysts, between visits with their multidisciplinary team.

 Incidence

-NBCCS has an incidence of 1 in 50,000 to 150,000 with higher incidence in Australia.
-One aspect of NBCCS is that basal-cell carcinomas will occur on areas of the body which are not generally exposed to sunlight, such as the palms and soles of the feet and lesions may develop at the base of palmar and plantar pits.
+NBCCS has an incidence of 1 in 50,000 to 150,000, with a higher incidence in Australia.
+One aspect of NBCCS is that basal-cell carcinomas will occur on areas of the body which are not generally exposed to sunlight, such as the palms and soles of the feet, and lesions may develop at the base of palmar and plantar pits.

-One of the prime features of NBCCS is development of multiple BCCs at an early age, often in the teen years.
-Each person who has this syndrome is affected to a different degree, some having many more characteristics of the condition than others.
+One of the prime features of NBCCS is the development of multiple BCCs at an early age, often in the teen years.
+Each person with this syndrome is affected differently; some have more characteristics of the condition than others.

+Resources

+The Gorlin Syndrome Alliance (GSA) is an organization designed to raise awareness and connect those with NBCCS or those who know someone with NBCCS.
+Within the entirety of the GSA community, there is a great amount of support, education, and drive for furthering research.